Alkanes economic importance, uses, physical & chemical properties

 Physical properties of Alkanes

-Alkanes are non-polar compounds and insoluble in water, but they are soluble in organic solvents, So the metals are covered by a heavy layer of alkanes like grease to protect them against rust and corrosion, The boiling point and melting point increase by increasing number of C atoms.
+Alkanes are non-polar compounds and insoluble in water, but they are soluble in organic solvents, So the metals are covered by a heavy layer of alkanes like grease to protect them against rust and corrosion, The boiling point and melting point increase by increasing the number of C atoms.

 Chemical properties of Alkanes

-Alkanes are chemically unreactive, they are neither affected by mineral acids at room temperature nor affected by oxidizing agents such as KMnO4 or K2Cr2O7, This is due to the presence of sigma bond (σ) which is difficult to be broken.
+Alkanes are chemically unreactive, they are neither affected by mineral acids at room temperature nor affected by oxidizing agents such as KMnO4 or K2Cr2O7, This is due to the presence of a sigma bond (σ) which is difficult to be broken.

 Burning

-CH4 (g) + 2 O2 (g) → CO2 (g) + 2H2O (l) + Heat
+CH4 (g) + 2 O2 (g) CO2 (g) + 2H2O (l) + Heat

 Substitution

-Alkanes react with halogens (F2, Cl2, Br2) by heating up to 400°C or in presence of indirect sunlight (Ultraviolet rays) in series of substitution reactions, The difference in the products of halogenation of alkanes in the presence of ultraviolet rays because the product depends on the ratio between methane and halogen in reaction mixture, Substitution reaction is the type of reaction between methane & halogens in the presence of ultraviolet rays.
+Alkanes react with halogens (F2, Cl2, Br2) by heating up to 400°C or in the presence of indirect sunlight (Ultraviolet rays) in a series of substitution reactions, The difference in the products of halogenation of alkanes in the presence of ultraviolet rays because the product depends on the ratio between methane and halogen in reaction mixture, Substitution reaction is the type of reaction between methane & halogens in the presence of ultraviolet rays.

-CH4 (g) + Cl2 (g) → CH3Cl (g) + HCl (g)
+CH4 (g) + Cl2 (g) CH3Cl (g) + HCl (g)

 CH3Cl (g) + Cl2 (g) → CH2Cl2 (g) + HCl (g)

-CH2Cl2 (g) + Cl2 (g) → CHCl3 (g) + HCl (g)
+CH2Cl2 (g) + Cl2 (g) CHCl3 (g) + HCl (g)

-CHCl3 (g) + Cl2 (g) → CCl4 (g) + HCl (g)
+CHCl3 (g) + Cl2 (g) CCl4 (g) + HCl (g)

 In case of direct sun rays (Elimination), the reaction is accompanied by an explosion.

-CH4 (g) + 2Cl2 (g) → C(s) + 4 HCl (g)
+CH4 (g) + 2Cl2 (g) C(s) + 4 HCl (g)

 Uses of halogenated derivations of alkanes

-Chloroform CHCl3 was used for a long time as an anesthetic substance but its usage was stopped because the inaccurate estimation of the dose for each patient causes the death, Halothane is used now as an anesthetic substance with safety & its formula is CHBrCl–CF3, 2-bromo-2-chloro-1,1,1 triflouro ethane, The compound 1,1,1 trichloro ethane is used in the dry cleaning.
+Chloroform CHCl3 was used for a long time as an anesthetic substance but its usage was stopped because the inaccurate estimation of the dose for each patient causes death, Halothane is used now as an anesthetic substance with safety & its formula is CHBrCl–CF3, 2-bromo-2-chloro-1,1,1 triflouro ethane, The compound 1,1,1 trichloro ethane is used in the dry cleaning.

-Freons were used in air conditions and fridges, also as a rushed substance to liquid and perfumes and as a cleaner of electronic sets, Freons are considered as halogenated derivative of alkanes that composed of (C,F,Cl) as CF4 tetraflouro methane but the famous one is dichloro diflouro methane CF2Cl2 ,So freons contain (C,F,Cl).
+Freons were used in air conditions and fridges, also as a rushed substance to liquid and perfumes and as a cleaner of electronic sets, Freons are considered as halogenated derivatives of alkanes that composed of (C,F,Cl) as CF4 tetraflouro methane but the famous one is dichloro diflouro methane CF2Cl2 ,So freons contain (C,F,Cl).

-Freons are used by large quantities due to its cheap price, easily to be liquified, odourless, non poisonous, non flammable and non corrosive for metals, However Freons cause the decay of the ozone layer which protects the earth against harmful effect of ultraviolet rays, So, there is an international agreement to prevent the usage of freons starting from 2020.
+Freons are used in large quantities due to its cheap price, easily to be liquified, odourless, non poisonous, non flammable and non corrosive for metals, However Freons cause the decay of the ozone layer which protects the earth against harmful effect of ultraviolet rays, So, there is an international agreement to prevent the usage of freons starting from 2020.

 Thermal catalytic cracking